SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

     4. Afterward, try to edit the file through the terminal (change `Hello world` to something else)

 6. All terminals come with their own programming language.
 The most common system is called `bash`.
 It can come in handy being able to write simple programs in bash.
-For example, one case is that you want to execute multiple python programs sequentially, which can be done through a bash script.
+For example, one case is that you want to execute multiple Python programs sequentially, which can be done through a bash script.

     1. Write a bash script (in `nano`) and try executing it: